hanchon-live/docs/_posts/2021-04-19-google-login-with-fastapi-and-jwt.md

 ```

-We can test it running the `main.py` file.
+We can test it by running the `main.py` file.
 Make sure to set the SECRET_KEY variable on your environment or create an script to run the file.

 Example `run.sh`
 ``` sh